khannasarthak/khannasarthak.github.io/projects.md

 ---
 * [**Notifier and Connectifier**](https://github.com/khannasarthak/Notifier-N-Connectifier){:target="_blank"}, *VIT 2014*

-   * Prototyped a cost effective Google glass alternative using the center piece of a Sony smart watch, basic principles of reflection and refraction.
+Prototyped a cost effective Google glass alternative.

+   * Used the center piece of a Sony smart watch, basic principles of reflection and refraction.
    * The frame was made using PVC pipes connected on top of a traditional spectacle frame.
    * Capacitive buttons on the the smart watch were extended using conductive fiber to give the user easy control.
    * The project was created in under 24 hours at a college hackathon.